Watermelon nutrition: glycemic index, calories, net carbs, diets

 Allergy

-Watermelon allergies are quite rare but can still occur in both children and adults.
+Watermelon allergies are rare but can still occur in children and adults.

-Three major allergens have been described in watermelons; malate dehydrogenase, triosephosphate isomerase, and profilin.
-Among watermelon allergic patients, the frequencies of sensitization to these compounds are 96, 78, and 56 percent accordingly (14).
+Three major allergens have been described in watermelons: malate dehydrogenase, triosephosphate isomerase, and profilin.
+Among watermelon-allergic patients, the frequencies of sensitization to these compounds are 96, 78, and 56 percent respectively (14).

 These allergens usually cause oral allergy syndrome as the primary manifestation.
 It commonly presents with immediate swelling and an itching sensation in the mouth after consuming the food allergen (15).